Roy-lab/new-member/onboarding.md

 -   BMI 826-023/CS 838 Network Biology
 -   CS/STAT/ECE/ME 532 Matrix Methods in Machine Learning
 -   STAT 451 Introduction to Machine Learning and Statistical Pattern Classification

+If you're coming from the computational side and want to dig deeper into biology, you may want to check out GENETICS 466 (Principles of Genetics).
+It does have some basic biology and chemistry pre-requisites.
+There are also seminars you can take for credit, spread throughout many different biology-related departments.
+Ask our lab members if you're curious about a class and how relevant you think it would be for our work.